-Introduction
+Description

 More than any other ME, Techno is concerned with pop music.
 I.e. the user-experience begins with a more-or-less finished song, and the user is given ways to join in and add to it.
 True to its name, the beat never stops.

 Modes of Use